CFIQ: Tasha Kheiriddin

-Weekdays from 12:00pm–2:00pm Tasha Kheiriddin focused on politics and lifestyle.
+Weekdays from noon–2:00p.m.
+Tasha Kheiriddin focused on politics and lifestyle.
 The show was produced by Jackie Lamport.
-The show featured a Political Panel every Wednesday from 1:20 - 1:40pm.
+The show featured a Political Panel every Wednesday from 1:20 - 1:40p.m.
 On Fridays during the same time slot a Top 3 panel took place where three women joined the show to talk about three of the top stories of the week.
 Notable panelists included Maddie Di Muccio, Lisa Kinsella, Anne Lagacé Dowson, and Sophie Nadaeu.
 The final edition of the program aired March 1, 2019 when it ended its run after three years.

 The Exchange with Matt Gurney

-Aired weekdays from 9am - 12pm, The Exchange was a news based talk show with host Matt Gurney.
+Aired weekdays from 9a.m.-noon, The Exchange was a news based talk show with host Matt Gurney.
 Heather Purdon, Mike Stafford's former producer, produced the show.
 The show was launched in February 2018 and ended in February 2019.

+The Shift with Shane Hewitt

+The Shift, a national talk radio show broadcast from sister station CKNW 980 in Vancouver, aired on the station from 2018 until 2023.
+Initially hosted by Drex from 2018 to 2020, Shane Hewitt later hosted the show from a home studio in Airdrie, Alberta.